SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/custom-database/custom-database.md

 ## Requirements

-* SuperOffice Expander Services license (which you already have for CRMScripts)
+* SuperOffice Expander Services license
 * SuperOffice 8.1 or newer
 * NetServer must be restarted every time you change the schema
   * If Travel is activated, a new Travel database must also be generated

+> [!NOTE]
+> [Continuous Database (CD)](https://community.superoffice.com/en/content/.content/database/continuous-database/) is available onsite only.

 ## API support